Grimsbear/Visualization-Website-Project-3/README.md

 # **Overview**
 - ### In Project 3, our group created a data visualization rather than a data analysis, and it allows us to show what we've learned in our boot camp class from up to this point of the course!
 In this project, we've built a website that allows the user to investigate and explore a particular topic by selecting the name of a country.
 We also built a database and Flask server that works behind the scenes to make the website run smoothly.

-- ### Our group used 2 csv files (the links are provided below), the first is the Unemployment dataset and the second is the Alcohol Consumption both data sets contain data from countries all over the world for the record year 2010.
+- ### Our group used 2 csv files (the links are provided below), the first is the Unemployment dataset and the second is the Alcohol Consumption, and both data sets contain data from countries all over the world for the record year 2010.